AkashSasikumar47/Easy-Indicators-Beginner/README.md

 Similar to SMA, EMA gives more weight to recent prices, making it more responsive to current market conditions.

 **Use Case:**
-- **Quick Response to Price Changes:** EMA reacts more quickly to recent price changes, making it suitable for traders looking for signals in fast-moving markets.
+EMA reacts more quickly to recent price changes, making it suitable for traders looking for signals in fast-moving markets.

 **How to Use:**
 To use the Exponential Moving Average indicator, follow these steps: